Kitware/tangelo/docs/tangelo-py.rst

     This can be useful, e.g., for retrieving data submitted in the body for a POST request.

-.. py:function:: tangelo.legal_path(path)
+.. py:function:: tangelo.abspath(webpath)

-    Returns a pair indicating whether ``path``, a string naming a web path (without the leading slash), refers to a file or directory within Tangelo's web space.
-The first element of the pair is a boolean indicating whether the path is legal; the second element is a string giving further information about the path.

-    If the path begins with a slash, it is not considered legal; the description will read "absolute" in this case.

-    If the path begins with a tilde, the path is legal if it resolves to a location within the named user's ``tangelo_html`` directory; the description will read "home directory" in this case.
+    Takes a "web path" and computes a disk path to the referenced file, *if* it references a location within Tangelo's legal web space.

+    The path, passed into argument `webpath`, must be an absolute web path;
-    For paths not starting with a tilde, the path is legal if it resolves to a location within the web root directory; the description reads "web root" in that case.
+    i.e., it must begin with a slash.
+If the second character of the path is a tilde, it will be converted to a user home directory path, while non-tilde paths will resolve to a location within Tangelo's web root directory.

-    This function is used mainly to reject file paths containing ``..`` or similar, that may start in a legal location and move outside of Tangelo's web space.
-This ensures that services do not unwittingly manipulate files they should not.
+    Path components such as ``.`` and ``..`` are resolved to yield a possible absolute disk path; if this path lies outside of the legal web space, then the function returns ``None``; otherwise, it returns this path.

+    This function is useful for preventing errant paths from allowing a Tangelo service to manipulate files that it shouldn't, while yielding access to files that are allowed.

-    For example, ``~troi/libs`` would be pass, as would ``section31/common/`` because both paths refer to subdirectories of an allowed directory - one in a user's home directory, and the other under the web root.
-However, ``/~picard/../../libs`` would be illegal, since it does not refer to any file accessible via Tangelo.
+    For example, `/~troi/libs` would yield something like `/home/troi/tangelo_html/lib`, and `/section31/common/` would yield
+    something like `/srv/tangelo/section31/common` because both paths refer to subdirectories of an allowed directory - one in a user's home directory, and the other under the web root.
+However, `/~picard/../../libs` would yield ``None``, since it does not refer to any file accessible via Tangelo.

 .. py:function:: tangelo.paths(paths)